secureworks/dalton/README.rst

      authorization does mean that it isn't difficult for malicious actors to flood the Controller, submit malformed jobs, corrupt job results, dequeue jobs, and DoS the application.

+#. | **How can I programmatically submit a job to Dalton?**
+   | Right now, a programmatic submission must mimic a Web UI submission.
+In the
+     future, a more streamlined and easier to use submission API may be exposed.
+     Feel free to submit a pull request with this feature.

 #. | **Referring to the code ... why did you do that like that?
 What were you
      thinking?
 Do you even know about object-oriented programming?**